Family Law Lawyers Offering Mediation Services in Toronto

 Mediation is a voluntary process that should only be entered into if both parties consent and feel that they can cooperate in a negotiation that will result in a mutually beneficial agreement.
 Ontario judges can order mediation in a family dispute, but only with both parties’ consent.

 If you enter into the mediation process and find it to be ineffective, or if you are unable to reach an agreement, there is no penalty for withdrawing.
 However, it is important to go into the process with good faith and an open mind.
-If a judge orders mediation and one of the parties refuses to effectively participate or makes negotiation impossible, they may find themselves liable for some or all of their former spouse’s litigation costs down the road.

-At Gelman & Associates, our Toronto mediation lawyers are committed to providing the support, structure, and advocacy you need to reach agreements outside of court.
+At Gelman & Associates, our mediation lawyers in Toronto are committed to providing the support, structure, and advocacy you need to reach agreements outside of court.
 Mediation is meant to be a cooperative process, but having experienced legal guidance will help you make sure your rights are protected, the outcome is fair, and your agreement is sustainable.

 - Explaining the Mediation Process: We’ll walk you through what to expect before, during, and after mediation so you can feel prepared and confident.